casbolwerk99/GoPayments/README.md

 - [Official Go project organization](https://go.dev/doc/modules/layout)
 - [Project organization in Go at SoundCloud](http://peter.bourgon.org/go-in-production/)

-Personally also found it quite confusing how exactly to handle environment variables, (relative) paths (different in tests than at runtime?!) and error returns.
+Personally also found it quite confusing how exactly to handle environment variables, (relative) paths (different in tests than at runtime?!) and error/panic returns.
 Lots to learn still! :)

 Decided to use `handler.go` as my main orchestrator throughout the customer journey, with most if not all functionality in the `internal` folder being called from the main HTTP handler `HandleCreatePayment`.

 Found out pretty late in the three hours about the `idempotency_unique_key` and its meaning as to handling multiple payment requests with a shared idempotency ID and that all tying into the DB design.
-Maybe a bit much for a small project like this.
+Definitely a bit much for the three hours I had.

+Introduced asynchrony in this later stage, because DB handling and waiting for the 'bank' response should definitely be done asynchronously.

+### Changes from 3 hour version

+- SQLite DB support
+- Listen for bank response in a goroutine, update DB
+- Working tests for HTTP authorization and validation (not complete test coverage)
+- Use panic instead of log.Fatal to be more Go idiomatic
+- Make everything run asynchronously

 ### Limitations

-- In the interest of time, I failed to get a relative path to work with the JSONSchema provided. in `internal/payment/handler.go`, the path is hard-coded to my PC's absolute path.
-- Due to time shortage, I failed to get the JSONSchema to be loaded.
-- The project is missing the following requirements:
+- The project is missing the following features and/or functionality:
-    - Store request in SQLite
     - Wait for bank response
         - receive return file
         - update DB
+    - XML validation
+    - Idempotency
+- Besides that, limitations from my perspective:
+    - No complete test coverage, just showing off some testing